jeandi7/jeandi7blog/content/posts/26-post/index.md

 You can recognize the patch panel of the analog computer.

 Wow.
 I was fascinated.
 I long kept this opposition of concepts and technologies in my mind.

+I am now going to jump a few decades.

 Lately, I've finished reading the book "IA : L'intuition et la création à l'épreuve des algorithmes" ("AI: Intuition and creation put to the test of algorithms") by ALBAN LEVEAU-VALLIER at "the publisher collection milieus, CHAMP VALLON." (edited in October 2023)